NandoTheessen/personal-blog/content/blog/hello-world/index.md

 ### How you can help React perform even better with the “key” property!

-When working with peers and students alike, I’ve realised that one of the lesser understood concepts of React is what the “key” property in iteratively created elements is doing for you.
+When working with peers and students alike, I’ve realized that one of the lesser understood concepts of React is what the “key” property in iteratively created elements is doing for you.

 Most of the time, it will be included eventually because no one likes warnings in the console, but this